 Sensitive teeth are caused by gum regression, tooth erosion, or the thinning of the enamel on the teeth.
 If you’ve noticed pain when your teeth are exposed to temperature changes, this is likely what is happening, and we recommend coming in as soon as possible to alleviate the issue.
 Sensitivity is often easier to treat the sooner it is addressed.

 Fillings can become loose while eating, and occasionally, decay may have happened under the crown which can also cause the crown to eventually loosen.
 When a crown becomes loose, your tooth may become very sensitive, and the pain levels can escalate quickly.

 If the crown comes off, come and see us as soon as possible so we can assess for any possible decay and to find the best solution for your smile.

-Yellow or discolored teeth can make anyone self conscious.
+Yellow or discolored teeth can make anyone self-conscious.
 Discoloration can be caused by drinking dark beverages, smoking, and more, which stains and damages the enamel.
-Colors get absorbed by the tooth, and the this results in yellowing teeth.
+Colors get absorbed by the tooth, and then results in yellowing teeth.